How to Install Brave Browser on Linux Mint 22 and 21

 sudo apt install curl ca-certificates -y

-The -f flag makes curl stop on HTTP errors, -sS keeps normal output quiet while still printing failures, -L follows redirects, and -o writes each file directly to the target path.
-If you want to reuse that pattern elsewhere, see how to use the curl command in Linux.
+The -f flag makes curl stop on HTTP errors, -sS keeps normal output quiet while still printing failures, -L follows redirects, and -o writes each file to the requested local name.
+The sudo install -m 0644 commands copy those downloads into root-owned APT paths with readable permissions, and rm -f removes the temporary copies.
+If you want to reuse the download pattern elsewhere, see how to use the curl command in Linux.

 apt-cache policy brave-browser | sed -n '1,8p'